filipesander/filipesander/README.md

 # Hi, my name is Filipe! 👾

 ### I'm a Brazilian, Full Stack developer with a passion for technology and programming.
 I love programming, reading and learning new technologies.
-Currently I work at Soluti.